nus-cs2103-AY2122S1/ip/README.md

-DukePro
+Duke
 > “Your mind is for having ideas, not holding them.” – David Allen ([source](https://dansilvestre.com/productivity-quotes))

+Duke is a chatbot that is also a task manager that helps you to keep track your tasklist, ranging from todos, events, deadlines and fixed duration tasks.

-DukePro frees your mind of having to remember things you need to do.
+Duke frees your mind of having to remember things you need to do.
 It's,

 * text-based
 * easy to learn